1990 Football League Cup final: Summary

 But as the game wore on, Oldham began to get a foothold in the game again and started to pressure Forest in search of an equaliser.
 Forest seemed to sit back to invite the Oldham pressure on in a bid to catch them out on the break and also to preserve energy in the stifling heat.
 In the 68th minute Roger Palmer came on for Frankie Bunn in an Oldham substitution and within 3 minutes he nearly equalised for them.
 A foul by Clough midway in the Forest half gave Oldham a free kick.
 Warhurst's floated cross into the box was flicked on by Ritchie and Palmer headed the ball loopingly towards the corner of the goal, only for Forest keeper Sutton to somehow claw the ball away from goal and from the approaching Adams at the far post.
 Oldham had more great chances to score as they turned the screw.
-Paul Warhurst shot just wide of the post, while Dennis Irwin had a chance when Forest keeper Sutton spilled a catch from a cross but his shot was scuffed and the referee had blown for a foul on the keeper by Barratt.
+Paul Warhurst shot just wide of the post, while Denis Irwin had a chance when Forest keeper Sutton spilled a catch from a cross but his shot was scuffed and the referee had blown for a foul on the keeper by Barratt.
 But the best chance for Oldham came in the 80th minute when they won a throw in.
 The ball went to Warhurst, who floated a ball into the Forest box to Nicky Henry, who had wandered unobserved by a number of Forest defenders to find himself unmarked in the box and with a chance to shoot at goal, only to miscontrol the ball and for it to fall to a grateful Stuart Pearce to play it back to his keeper.
 Towards the end of the game Forest were playing for time and keeping the ball in the corner, as the heat and the intensity of the Oldham pressure took their toll, but they held on to secure the cup and defend it, repeating their feat when they did so in 1978 and 1979.